 Entry Time: 8:00-11:30 a.m.
-Saturday, July 6th Superintendent: Julie Popenfoose
+Saturday, July 5th Superintendent: Julie Popenfoose

-Co-Superintendent: Shirley Stevens
+Co-Superintendent:

-- All exhibits must be handwork and all articles finished by individual making entry (see category 104, 204, 304, 404, 504, 604, and 701 concerning quilting).
-1. - Entries in pillowcases are to exhibit only one of the pair.
-2. - Binding on hooked rugs exhibited by children will not be judged.
+- All exhibits must be handwork and all articles finished by individual making 1. entry. - 2.
+Entries in pillowcases are to exhibit only one of the pair. - Binding on hooked rugs exhibited by children will not be judged.
 3. - Pictures must be framed (by exhibitor or professional) and ready to hang.
 A wire hanger is preferred.
-4. - Doilies may be mounted on a stiff surface for display and judging.
-5. - Previously exhibited items at the Kosciusko County Fair cannot be re-exhibited.
+4 - 5 Doilies may be mounted on a stiff surface for display and judging. - Previously exhibited items at the Kosciusko County Fair cannot be re-exhibited.
 6 - No plastic canvas; enter plastic canvas in the Crafts Department.
-7. - A quilt consists of a top (pieced or whole cloth), batting and backing layered and stitched through all 3 layers.
-8 - All items must be CLEAN!
-9.
+7. - All items must be CLEAN!
+8